haxwithaxe/certdeploy/CONTRIBUTING.md

 conda activate certdeploy
 ```

-The tests require `docker-compose`.
-Docker-compose v2 does not have a python interface so you'll need to install it independently.

 ### Clone the repository

 1. Create an user account on GitHub if you do not already have one.